Air Conditioner Repair Checklist

 - Confirm your hands and feet are dry before you touch the panel or breakers.

 - Find the breaker identified “AC” and confirm it’s in the “on” location.
-If it’s tripped, the breaker will be in the middle of the panel or “off” spot.
+If it’s tripped, the breaker will be in the "off" position.

 - Steadily move the switch back to the “on” spot.
 If it instantaneously trips again, leave it alone and get in touch with us at 918-682-8238.
 A switch that keeps turning off may signal your home has electrical trouble.